 There are certain things that people fast and pray for that has already been freely given.
 When we accept Jesus Christ as our lord and savior, He gives us ALL certain gifts.
-I believe the enemy keeps many Christians stuck because they believe they have to “do something” to get the gifts.
-Or, they have more of these “free gifts” because they worked hard for them.
+I believe the enemy keeps many Christians stuck because they believe they have to “do something” to get the gifts and breakthrough.
+Or, they become prideful when they received more of these “free gifts” and breakthroughs than others.

-The sanctification process is God purifying our hearts and mind so that we are not blind to what has ALWAYS been ours.
-In other words, God has to undo lies and remind us that He created us in His perfect image (Genesis 1:27).
+The sanctification process happens as God purifies our hearts and mind, so that we are not blind to what has ALWAYS been ours.
+In other words, God has to undo lies (shame, guilt, etc.) and remind us that He created us in His perfect image (Genesis 1:27).
 Christ’s death and the free gift of the Holy Spirit gives us the power to operate in the purity that He intended in the garden.
 When we accept Christ… We get the free gift – the Helper (Holy Spirit) who helps us AVOID sin.

 - We are cleansed and purified because of what Christ did on the Cross.
 (2 Peter 1:2-4) We no longer walk in Satan’s darkness but in God’s light.
 “To open their eyes, so that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.”
 Acts 26:18

 - God decides what signs, miracles, and wonders will happen.
 We should pray and ask what His will is, in every situation.
 Because, He does everything according to His will and through whoever He pleases.
 (Act 2:38 & Hebrews 2:4)